DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/18-Hypothesis-Testing-Case-Study.md

   f.
 Plot distribution of results.
 Include a vertical line for the observed value.
 Clean up the plot as if you were presenting to a decision maker.

   g.
-Find p-value.
+Find $p$-value.
 Think carefully about what more extreme would mean.

   h.
 Decide if the treatment is effective.